My Favorite Brush Pen + Best Brush Pen for Beginners

 And then everything changed!

 From the first moment I used the Fudenosuke Pens, I could visibly see the change in my lettering style.
-All of a sudden, it was like I actually HAD a style---something I had been working on since the beginning...and let's be honest, am still working on!
+All of a sudden, it was like I actually HAD a style---something I had been working on since the beginning.
+Two years into my lettering adventure, I can say I've honed in on my style (I even have an online class about how I did it, too!), and the Fudenosuke pens have played a HUGE role in my style discovery.
 Now, I'm not saying magic will happen for every single person that uses the Fude pens, but I can't recommend them enough to beginners.
 I wish I had known about these pens from the get-go!

 1. The pens, themselves, are a normal size